CIS-566-Fall-2023/hw02-jellyfish/README.md

 I really enjoyed this project.
 During my internship last summer, I used Houdini for the first time, which had been exciting but also overwhelming — I’d never worked with a node-based program before, and there was a lot to wrap my head around.
 This project gave me some more time to flesh out that knowledge, and I really appreciated the opportunity to learn without feeling entirely lost.

+## Process

 ## Reference

 <img src="reference.png" width="100%">

-Looking at reference helped me get a feel for what to prioritize.
-I noticed that there was quite a bit of variety across jellyfish species, so I looked for elements whose variation was within a sizeable enough scope to procedurally reproduce.
+Looking at reference helped me get a feel for what to prioritize in terms of proceduralism.
+I noticed that there was quite a bit of variety across jellyfish species, so I looked for elements whose variation was within a sizeable enough scope to procedurally reproduce, which ended up being the bell spots and stripes.
 I also looked at jellyfish swimming videos to guide my final animation.

 ## Bell

 <img src="bell.png" width="40%">

-The main shape of the bell was created by revolving a curve around the y-axis.
-The user can transform the shape of the bell by controlling the bends of the original curve or by using a taper/squish node, and can also control its overall orientation.
+The main shape of the bell was created by revolving a curve around the y-axis, and then transformed through a taper/squish node.
 By copying the original curve and using a distancefrom node with some Vex to displace points in the x and z directions, I added puckered scalloped edges to the bell of the jellyfish.

 From reference, I observed that jellyfish bells seemed to have both an outer transulcent hood and a more opaque interior wall.
 Thus, I duplicated and transformed the bell with Vex to get a non-extruded and shorter version of the bell.
 This helped create a more realistic appearance in the render.